Responsibilities of wastewater treatment systems

 What is the homeowner responsible for?

-The homeowner firstly has to make an enquiry to a licensed plumber or irrigation contractor.
+The homeowner first has to make an enquiry to a licensed plumber or irrigation contractor.
 Homeowners are responsible for how they treat their septic system, this means periodic checks for leaks or blockages.

 They should report any damaged or blocked wastewater drains to a licenced wastewater specialist for prompt repairs and they are also encouraged to maintain a sustainable amount of water usage.
-Homeowners should also avoid disposing hazardous waste into toilets or sinks that could cause blockages or damage.
+Homeowners should also avoid disposing of hazardous waste in toilets or sinks that could cause blockages or damage.

 What is the wastewater system installer responsible for?